lbrios/essex-service-design-toolkit/docs/documentation/core/content/optimise-your-content-for-search.md

 Use Google Analytics to help you find out what your users are searching for when looking for your content including:

--	external search terms that users used to lead them to a page from Google or other search engines
+-	external search terms that led users to a page from Google or other search engines
 -	internal search terms that users used while on Essex.gov.uk or other sites

 See the [measurement section](/measurement/overview) of this toolkit for more guidance on using Google Analytics.